 Exercise and multiple sclerosis

-Regular exercise can help people with multiple sclerosis with mobility, overall fitness, muscle strength, relieving stress, improving mood and reducing fatigue.
+Regular exercise can help people with multiple sclerosis with mobility, overall fitness and muscle strength, relieve stress, improve mood and reduce fatigue.

 A person with MS may be put off exercise because of fatigue, mobility and balance problems.